Gratitude Canada 150

 Our officially licensed tribute to 150 years of Canada.
 A solid Sitka Spruce top and book matched Mahogany back and sides trimmed with Maple binding.
 The 12 fret marker is the Canada 150 inlaid in the official design font.
 A slim neck profile, perfectly level frets and low string action give the guitar an almost electric guitar playability.

 We like to think that we're more than just ‘another guitar company’.
-This year, Canada will be holding its 150th celebration and we've decided to join the festivities!
+Last year, Canada held its 150th celebration and we decided to join the festivities!

 Aside from the obvious pride we take in our guitars, our genuine love of music and our belief that we can succeed in our business while respecting our core values, we feel honoured to have the opportunity of expressing our pride and admiration for our great country because we truly are grateful to be part of this vastness that is Canada, to bear witness and appreciate its constant musical evolution.

 Our humble nod to all Canadians this year and our reminder to ourselves of everything we stand for will be expressed by the emblem of our country's 150th celebration on our latest creation, the ‘Gratitude Canada 150’.

 The importance of wood quality cannot be overly stressed.
 Because we don't need to allow for distributor or dealer mark-ups we have the freedom to use only the best tone woods.
 For this guitar's top we chose AAA grade, book-matched Canadian Sitka Spruce for a crisp, resonant response.

 The top thickness, tuned by our craftsmen varies between 2.8 and 3 mm including lacquer finish.
 We've adopted this luthier-built standard for good reason.
 The extra effort of reducing mass greatly broadens the sound field.

 Inside the body you'll find scalloped Spruce braces and tone bars as well as a Maple bridge plate.